kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 This mutation unsets a field from the request.

-This mutation DOES NOT result in the managedFields tracking ownership of the unset field.
+This mutation **DOES NOT** result in the `managedFields` tracking ownership of the unset field.

-MutatingAdmissionPolicy is an Alpha feature and will support unsetting fields unconditionally (even if the ServerSideApplyUnsettingFields feature gate is off).
-MutatingAdmissionPolicy will not graduate to Beta before ServerSideApplyUnsettingFields to ensure we do not limit our ability to respond to community feedback for this enhancement.
+At the time of KEP creation, MutatingAdmissionPolicy was an Alpha API; you can use a MutatingAdmissionPolicy to unset fields unconditionally (even if the ServerSideApplyUnsettingFields feature gate is off).
+MutatingAdmissionPolicy will not graduate to Beta before the this KEP and the `ServerSideApplyUnsettingFields` feature gate; we are phasing things that way to ensure we do not limit our ability to respond to community feedback for this enhancement.

 ### Type-safe apply configuration bindings